-Cynthia Bowen recently started at Rundell Ernstberger Associates as their new Director of Planning.
-She is charged with the technical oversight and development of planning services.
+Cynthia Bowen is an REA Principal and the Director of Planning, leading the firm’s technical oversight and development of planning services.
 Cynthia is a graduate of Ball State University’s Urban Planning program and is a certified planner with tremendous public facilitation, and policy-oriented experience.
 Cynthia has extensive knowledge regarding community input, facilitation, and developing consensus and experience from her involvement in land use plans, transportation plans, corridor plans, neighborhood plans, and downtown plans.
 She has facilitated numerous meetings, implemented techniques to identify issues and gain consensus; and presented at numerous national and local conferences on this topic.
 Cynthia has worked with many organizations and neighborhoods to develop strategic organization plans and neighborhood focused image plans.

 Cynthia started her career in a small firm in Chicago in 1996 and after more than two years, she moved into the engineering world working for two large engineering firms leading large, high profile multi-discipline work for more than 17 years.
 Cynthia has expertise in land use planning, neighborhood and subarea planning, corridor and transportation planning, standards and regulations, public participation, and the development of implementation strategies.
 While working for one engineering firm, Cynthia served as project manager for various types of projects, from US based to overseas, including large multi-discipline projects to small on-call planning service projects.
 She has a diverse portfolio of international work.

-Cynthia is currently the Region IV Director on the American Planning Associations (APA) Board of Directors and the Sectary.
-She will become the President-Elect in January 2016.
-The American Planning Association provides leadership in the development of vital communities by advocating excellence in community planning, promoting education and citizen empowerment, and providing the tools and support necessary to meet the challenges of growth and change.
 Cynthia is recognized for her commitment to planning, leadership skills and knowledge of planning.
 This includes working on APA Committee’s to address planning issues and promoting how to create communities of lasting value around the world.
-Cynthia has served on APA’s Membership, Governance Policy and Legislative, and Audit committees and is currently the chair of Leadership Task Force and serves on the Executive Committee.
+Cynthia has served on APA’s Membership, Governance Policy and Legislative, and Audit committees, chair of Leadership Task Force, and Executive Committee.
 She has been both the Secretary and Treasurer of the Board.
-Her term expires in December 2015.